-START-TRANSACTION ---
+Name

 START-TRANSACTION

+START-TRANSACTION

+Syntax

-(START-TRANSACTION &KEY (DATABASE \DEFAULT-DATABASE\)) [function] =>
+(START-TRANSACTION &KEY (DATABASE DEFAULT-DATABASE)) [function] =>

+Arguments and Values

+Description

-Starts a transaction block on DATABASE which defaults to \DEFAULT-DATABASE\ and which continues until ROLLBACK or COMMIT are called.
+Starts a transaction block on DATABASE which defaults to DEFAULT-DATABASE and which continues until ROLLBACK or COMMIT are called.

-WITH-TRANSACTION --
+Examples

+Side Effects

+Affected by

+Exceptional Situations

+See Also

+Name

 WITH-TRANSACTION

+WITH-TRANSACTION

+Syntax

-(WITH-TRANSACTION &KEY (DATABASE '\DEFAULT-DATABASE\) &REST BODY) [macro] =
+(WITH-TRANSACTION &KEY (DATABASE 'DEFAULT-DATABASE) &REST BODY) [macro] =>

+Arguments and Values

+Description

-Starts a transaction in the database specified by DATABASE, which is \DEFAULT-DATABASE\ by default, and executes BODY within that transaction.
+Starts a transaction in the database specified by DATABASE, which is DEFAULT-DATABASE by default, and executes BODY within that transaction.
 If BODY aborts or throws, DATABASE is rolled back and otherwise the transaction is committed.

+Examples

+Side Effects